Dual Tuning for Reasoning Efficacy-Driven Data Curation in Multimodal LLM Training: Experiments

-In preliminary experiments, we compare Dual Tuning (joint training with both CoT and DA data) against single-mode fine-tuning baselines (training exclusively on CoT or DA data).
-The experiments cover both Spatial and Disciplinary domains, measuring performance at the macro level through average scores.
+We conduct preliminary experiments by comparing Dual Tuning with single-mode fine-tuning baselines to validate that its joint training design can recover the conclusions of separate ablation studies.

-In spatial experiments, we also disentangled the respective contributions of video and image modalities.
-As shown in Table~\ref{tab:t1}, joint training (E5) across both data types and modalities largely maintains the peak scores achieved by their respective single-training counterparts, with a deviation of less than 1 percentage point.
-These results substantiate the validity of employing Dual Tuning to capture the gains from both CoT and DA training, a methodology we will further verify in the multi-disciplinary domain.
+In spatial tasks (Table~\ref{tab:t1}), joint training (E5) on both data types and modalities largely preserves the peak performance achieved by the corresponding single-mode baselines, with deviations of less than 1 percentage point.
+These results support the validity of Dual Tuning as a means of capturing the gains of both CoT and DA training.
+Moreover, training exclusively on CoT data causes outputs in DA evaluation to become verbose, disrupting the evaluation on VSI-Bench (E2/E4).

-Besides, Table~\ref{tab:t1} shows that training exclusively on CoT or DA impacts performance in the alternative evaluation mode.
-We find CoT training causes the output in DA evaluation to become verbose, which disrupts the rigid answer matching employed by benchmarks like VSI-Bench (E2/E4).
 Conversely, DA training causes the CoT inference to degenerate into direct answers, where the score actually reflects DA capability (E1/E3).
 Comparing independent video and image training, we find that image data exerts a more significant influence on video evaluations than vice versa.
-The impacts of different training modes persist across modalities, albeit with reduced intensity.

-Both CoT and DA training yield improvements over the base model in the spatial domain.
-However, DA training yields notably larger gains than CoT training, suggesting that reasoning provides no clear advantage in spatial tasks.
-We will investigate this phenomenon in detail in the following sections.
+On the overall metrics, both CoT and DA training outperform the base model in the spatial domain.
+However, the gains from DA training are substantially larger than those from CoT training.

-For multi-disciplinary tasks, we observe that Dual Tuning consistently matches the peak performance achieved by single-mode fine-tuning, with a deviation of less than 1 percentage point.
-As shown in Table~\ref{tab:t2}, the cross-mode effects are mitigated because the GPT-assisted evaluation used in related benchmarks is less sensitive to format.
-Notably, CoT training outperforms DA training in both mathematical and multi-disciplinary tasks, yielding significant positive gains.
-This observation, contrasting sharply with spatial tasks, suggests that these domains are more compatible with CoT mechanisms.
+For multi-disciplinary tasks, we observe that Dual Tuning consistently matches the peak performance achieved by single-mode fine-tuning.
+As shown in Table~\ref{tab:t2}, the cross-mode effects in single-mode training (E6/E7) are mitigated because the GPT-assisted evaluation used in benchmarks is less sensitive to format.
+Notably, CoT training outperforms DA training in both mathematical and multi-disciplinary tasks, leading to substantial positive gains.
+This pattern contrasts sharply with that observed in spatial tasks.